-Operating costs relating to the delivery of water, the treatment of wastewater, and general and administrative expenses for the three and six months ended February 28, 2005 and February 29, 2004, respectively, were as follows:
+Operating costs relating to the delivery of water, the treatment of wastewater, and general and administrative expenses for the three and nine months ended May 31, 2005 and 2004, respectively, were as follows:

-Three Mor nded % 1 February 28, February 28, February 28, February 28, February 28, February 29 February 29, Increase 2005 2004 (Decrease) Operating costs of delivering water \$ 1,900 \$ 2,800 (32%) Operating costs of treating wastewater \$ 2,100 \$ 1,600 31% General and administrative expenses \$ 359,400 \$ 131,700 173%
+Three Months Ended May 31, 2005 2004 % Increase Operating costs of delivering water \$ 4,600 \$ 3,300 39% Operating costs of treating wastewater \$ 2,200 \$ 1,900 16% General and administrative expenses \$ 314,200 \$ 125,200 151% Nine Months 1 Ended May 31, 2005 2004 % Increase Operating costs of delivering water \$ 13,800 \$ 8,500 62% Operating costs of treating wastewater \$ 6,600 \$ 5,700 16% General and administrative expenses \$ 942,700 \$ 344,500 174%

-Six Months Ended % February 28, February 29, Increase 2005 2004 (Decrease) Operating costs of delivering water \$ 9,200 \$ 5,200 77% Operating costs of treating wastewater \$ 4,400 \$ 3,800 16% General and administrative expenses \$ 628,500 \$ 219,300 187%
+A portion of the increase in the operating costs of delivering water is attributable to testing procedures performed during the first quarter of fiscal 2005, which are not required to be performed each year.

-The increase in general and administrative expenses for the three and six months ended February 28, 2005 was due to the following:
+The increase in general and administrative expenses for the three and nine months ended May 31, 2005 was due to the following:

-- · Employee related expenses (including salaries, taxes and healthcare) increased approximately \$73,400 and \$159,900, respectively, due to the addition of one employee in the first quarter of fiscal 2005, annual salary increases for existing employees and significant increases in healthcare premiums. - · Franchise taxes increased approximately \$72,700 for both the three and six month periods ended February 28, 2005, respectively, due mainly to changes in the number of shares of common stock authorized and outstanding following our Annual Stockholders' Meeting in April of 2004. - · Professional service fees increased approximately \$26,200 and \$56,200, respectively. - · The portion of the payments to the District recorded as expense to fund its operations accounted for approximately \$23,300 and \$48,300, respectively. - Payments to directors for their participation in board meetings as well as Directors & Officers insurance accounted for approximately \$22,400 and \$36,400, respectively, of the increases.
+- Employee related expenses (including salaries, taxes and healthcare) increased approximately \$79,000 and \$221,000, respectively, due to the addition of one employee in the first quarter of fiscal 2005, annual salary increases for existing employees and significant increases in healthcare premiums. - Professional service fees increased approximately \$23,000 and \$79,000, respectively. - The portion of the payments to the District recorded as expense to fund district operations accounted for approximately \$17,000 and \$65,000, respectively. - Payments to directors for their participation in board meetings as well as Directors & Officers insurance accounted for approximately \$48,000 and \$84,000, respectively, of the increases. - Franchise taxes increased approximately \$78,000 for the nine month period ended May 31, 2005, due mainly to changes in the number of shares of common stock authorized and outstanding following our Annual Stockholders' Meeting in April of 2004.

 The Sky Ranch Water Service Agreement (the "SR Agreement") and the Hills at Sky Ranch Water Service Agreement (the "Hills Agreement"), provide the developer the right to exercise options to use a combined 1,450 acre feet of Export Water per year at Sky Ranch after a defined number of taps have been purchased for use at Sky Ranch.
 The SR Agreement option calls for annual installments of \$50,000 over five years, and the Hills Agreement option calls for annual installments of \$10,400 over five years, unless the developer allows the options to expire.
 Option fees received before the options are exercised or allowed to expire will not be refunded.
 In February 2005, the developer remitted the first \$10,400 installment payment under the Hills Agreement and it was distributed to the CAA parties in order of priority.
 In March 2005, we received our CAA distribution of \$7,280 and outside parties received \$3,120.
-The payment we received was deferred and will be recognized ratably into income until the next option payment is due.
-Of the amounts paid to the outside parties, \$1,088 was allocated to the Participating Interest in Export Water supply liability and \$2,032 reduced the contingency under the CAA.
-The CAA is more fully described in our Annual Report on Form 10-KSB for the year ended August 31, 2004 and in the accompanying Accounting for Participating Interests and Contingencies.
+The payment we received was deferred and will be recognized ratably into income over twelve months which is when the next option payment is due.
+Of the amounts paid to the outside parties, \$1,088 reduced the Participating Interest in Export Water supply liability and \$2,032 reduced the contingency under the CAA.
+The CAA is more fully described in our Annual Report on Form 10-KSB for the year ended August 31, 2004 and in the Critical Accounting Policies-Accounting for Participating Interests and Contingent Liabilities.